DAILY LIFE IN ANCIENT GREECE

 One of the greatest examples of Greek sculpture in the Venus de Milo, which was carved about 100 BC.
 It was found on the Greek island of Milos in 1820.
 Unfortunately the arms are missing.

 Ancient Greek pottery often has scenes from mythology or everyday life painted on it.
 In the 6th century BC figures in black glaze where painted against a red background.
 This was called black figure style.
 About 520 BC the red figure style was introduced.
-The colours were reversed.
+The colors were reversed.

 In Ancient Greece funerary urns usually had figures painted on a white background.